Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - Of course, cover the cartridge connector completely with kapton tape to avoid any solder splats on it.
 They are basically impossible to remove after.
 - I also recommend to clean with flux/solder wick/isopropanol and unbend very thoroughly the pins of the MAC-GBD or any recycled chip **before** soldering them again.
 A solder bridge due to a metal particle between/below pins is very annoying to remove (you basically have to remove the whole chip to get rid of it).
 - I've soldered the components in this order: chips, caps/diode/resistor, regulator/inverter, and then the connector.
 I've cleaned board between each step with isopropanol to get a clear view of the work and check dry solder joints and shorts.
-- first connection to FlashGBX will always report a bad/unknown mapper/rom but as soon as you try to flash a rom everything will go fine.
-I
+- first connection to FlashGBX will always report a bad/unknown mapper/rom but as soon as you try to flash a rom everything will goes fine.
+I recommend flashing a regular rom (which fills the whole flash chip) and fill the memory with different images for testing.
+If after reboot all your images are still there without artifacts and in the same order, you're good to go with your new device !

 ## Showcase with the long board